-ADEM partners annually with local schools in surrounding counties to participate in the School Recycling Challenge.
-This Challenge is a recycling event in which schools compete against each other during a two week period to collect the most recyclable materials.
+ADEM partners semiannually with public schools around the state to participate in the School Recycling Challenge.
+This Challenge is a recycling event in which schools compete against each other during a one week period to collect the most recyclable materials.
 Each school that participates in the competition receives both the proceeds from the sale of the recyclable materials and a modest recycling grant from the Alabama Recycling Fund.
 The purpose of this challenge is to not only collect valuable recyclable materials but to engage and inform students about recycling and its effects on both the environment and the economy.
-The program will be expanded during the next reporting period to hold two competitions per year and extend school participation to previously underserved areas of the State.
+Moving forward, the program will partner with recycling programs to encourage more community involvement in the Challenge.
+In the summer months, the program plans to involve summer camps throughout the State of Alabama.